$837.00 – $1,186.00

 1. Pitch your shelter tight to allow sealer to penetrate and waterproof the stretched seams, stitch holes and thread.

 2. Fabric should be clean and dry (this sealer claims to cure in wet or damp conditions).
 Use a paper cup, mix sealant and mineral spirit (paint thinner) until you have a slurry about the thickness of molasses.
-Using a 1/2″ inch paint brush, apply to all sewn areas, seams, bartacks and holes.
+Using a 1/2″ inch paint brush, apply to all sewn areas, seams, bartacks and holes. *Do not place seam sealer on the zipper teeth.
+This will cause you problems down the road.

 3. Curing: leave the tent pitched until the sealant is not tacky, the longer the better.
 Fully cures in 24 hours but dries tack free in about 30 minutes to 1 hour.